pm67nz/hpc_training/lessons/02-hpc-environment.md

 * avail | av: List available modules
 * avail | av string: List available modules that contain "string".
 * spider: List all possible modules
-* spider module" List all possible version of that module file
+* spider module: List all possible version of that module file
 * spider string: List all module that contain the "string".

 #### Short-cuts